Younger women are getting lung cancer more often than younger men. Experts say cigarette smoking is a major reason, but it’s not the only one.

 The researchers also examined the prevalence of cigarette smoking from 1970 to 2016.

 The researchers found that white and Hispanic women born since the mid-1960s have higher rates of lung cancer than men in that age group.

 “While prevalence of smoking among men and women has converged over the past several decades, smoking prevalence among women has still generally not exceeded that of men,” said Ahmedin Jemal, DVM, PhD, vice president of the Surveillance and Health Services Research Program at the American Cancer Society, in a press release.

 “We do not believe sex differences in smoking behavior explain our finding of a gender crossover.
 For example: the crossover also occurred among Hispanics, even though smoking continues to be less common in young Hispanic women than young Hispanic men,” he added.

 The study authors say more research is needed to identify reasons for the trend.

-For men and women, lung cancer remains the leading cause of cancer deaths in the United States.
+For men and women, lung cancer remains the

 Cigarette smoking is a contributing factor in about 80 percent of lung cancer deaths each year.